 - A wound dressing may have been applied to the incision.
 It may be removed in 3 days if present.
-Remove it sooner if there is blood visible under the dressing (strike through). - Please look at incision once daily.
+Remove it sooner if there is blood visible under the dressing (strike through). - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Please look at incision once daily.
 It should be dry, slightly red along the margins, and slightly swollen/thick on the edges.
 Over several days, it should lose redness and swelling.
 Problems to call your veterinarian about: a) gapping (the edges should be exactly touching); b) discharge (other than small amount of crusting); c) swelling (other than slightly raised skin near edges).
 Some bruising is normal and will resolve in 5-7 days. - Do not allow your pet to lick or chew the incision as this can compromise the incision and predispose to infection.
 If necessary, please use an E-collar if you must leave your pet unattended.